Dica-Developer/terminal-benchmark/README.md

 # terminal-benchmark

-The projects aim is to provide a comprehensive set of terminal emulator tests.
+This project's aim is to provide a comprehensive set of terminal emulator tests.

-Currently it is a simple bash script to measure the performance of an terminal emulator in characters per second.
+Currently, it is a simple bash script which measures the performance of a terminal emulator in characters per second.
+It runs tests with:
+- color code unicode characters
-Currently colour code output unicode and none unicode character output and a mix of unicode and none unicode with a variable line length are checked.
+- the none unicode character
+- a mix of unicode and none characters

-Results:

 Any feedback and help to extend the project is welcome.

-Results are collected in the wiki https://github.com/Dica-Developer/terminal-benchmark/wiki/user-test-results
+Results are collected in the wiki: https://github.com/Dica-Developer/terminal-benchmark/wiki/user-test-results

 TODO:
 * use results from repeated test executions